Racist texts referring to ‘picking cotton’ sent to several people across US following election

 “We recognize that the emotional and psychological impact on our students, staff, and particularly our communities of color is profound.
 We stand in solidarity with those who feel targeted and hurt by these actions,” the school board’s statement read.

-Talaya Jones, a Black woman who lives in Piscataway, New Jersey, said she was “shocked” to receive a text on Wednesday informing her that she had been “selected to pick cotton at the nearest plantation,” she told CNN Thursday.

-Virginia news station WVEC-TV said one of its photographers, Sam Burwell, received a text message from an unfamiliar phone number, addressing him by name, and like the text Jones received, the text told him he had been “selected to pick cotton at the nearest plantation.”
+Virginia news station WVEC-TV said one of its photographers, Sam Burwell, also received a text message from an unfamiliar phone number, addressing him by name, and like the text Jones and McCall’s daughter received, the text told him he had been “selected to pick cotton at the nearest plantation.”

 Burwell said in an article posted by WVEC-TV that he is concerned about receiving a text message a day after the election.